-Prerequisites: Developmental Mathematics 093 or equivalent and any one of the following: high school chemistry, Chemistry 115, or equivalent.
+Prerequisites: Developmental Mathematics 093 or equivalent and any one of the following: high school chemistry, Chemistry 115, or the equivalent.
 This course is for science and science-related majors.
-It covers the laws and theories of matter.
-The laws and theories are used to understand the properties of matter, chemical bonding, chemical reactions, the physical states of matter, and changes of state.
-The fundamental principles are applied to the solution of quantitative problems relating to chemistry.
+Fundamental concepts of chemistry are presented including states and properties of matter, the periodic table, chemical reaction types and energy relationships, chemical bonding, atomic and molecular structure, stoichiometry, gas laws and solutions.
 Laboratory fee.
 (3 Lec., 3 Lab.)